 - Sexual language or images in public spaces

 - Deliberate intimidation, stalking, or following

-- Sustained disruption of talks or other events
+- Sustained disruption of talks, events, or communications

 - Nonconsensual or unwelcome physical contact

 - Advocating for, or encouraging, any of the above behavior

 Participants asked to stop any harassing behavior are expected to comply immediately.
 This applies to any eScience events or activities, either online or in-person.
 Participants violating these rules may be sanctioned or expelled from participation at the discretion of eScience staff.
 The organizers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.

 Harassment and other code of conduct violations reduce the value of our programming for everyone.
 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
 You can make a report either personally or anonymously.
 To personally report, contact the eScience executive director, Sarah Stone, at email@example.com or another trusted staff member.
 Anonymous reports can be made here.
 If you are experiencing a problem or issue that needs to be addressed by someone outside the program, you may contact the UW Office of the Ombud at firstname.lastname@example.org or 206-543-6028.

 SafeCampus (206-685-7233) is also available at any time to anonymously discuss safety and well-being concerns for yourself and others.
 SafeCampus is the University of Washington’s violence-prevention and response program, providing resources to UW students, staff, faculty and community members.
 For more information, visit their What to Expect page.